rmsk2/pgz2flash/README.md

 Additional modifications have to be performed when the maximum number of copy instructions is to be increased.
 You have to make room for them by changing the `.fill` directive at `ADDR_INSTRUCTIONS` and after that you can adapt `MaxCopyInstructions` on the Go side.
 Similar preparations have to be made when increasing the space for the program name and the description which are stored at `ADDR_DESCRIPTION`.
 When you use the target `binaries` you can build binaries for the platforms listed below.

+The makefile target `stub.pgz` can be used to build the stub as a `.pgz` executable in order to be able to test it without wearing out the flash memory in the cartridge.

 # Prebuilt Binaries